About the reforms

 • changes for the financial services sector relating to value transfer obligations and the definition of bearer negotiable instruments

-• changes to AML/CTF program requirements, customer due diligence and the tipping off offence.
+• changes to AML/CTF program requirements and customer due diligence.

 Changes for businesses regulated under the Financial Transaction Reports Act 1988

-The Financial Transaction Reports Act 1988 (FTR Act) will be repealed on 7 January 2025.
+The Financial Transaction Reports Act 1988 (FTR Act) was repealed on 7 January 2025.

 Affected businesses include: